-The Coronavirus continues to spread across the globe
+The coronavirus continues to spread across the globe

 What is it?

 A new coronavirus strain has afflicted over 20,000 people across the globe, according to data from Johns Hopkins University.
 A coronavirus is a type of virus found in mammals and birds.
 Most coronaviruses are mild, but certain strains can be severe and potentially fatal.
-Previous notable strains include SARS (severe acute respiratory syndrome) and MERS (Middle Eastern respiratory syndrome).
+Previous notable strains include SARS (severe acute respiratory syndrome) and MERS (Middle East respiratory syndrome).

 The new strain, scientifically called 2019-nCoV, has symptoms including fever, cough and shortness of breath.
 As of Feb.
 4, over 400 people have died from the virus in China, with one reported death in the Philippines and one reported death in Hong Kong.